AaronBringhurst/README-Generator/README.md

 1. Clone the repository: git clone https://github.com/AaronBringhurst/README-Generator.git Navigate to the project directory: cd README-Generator

 ## Usage
+Ensure you have Node.js installed on your machine.
+Navigate to the project directory and install the necessary dependencies:

+- npm install

+Run the application by executing the following command:

+- node index.js

+Follow the prompts to enter your project details.
+The application will guide you through entering information such as the project title, description, installation instructions, usage information, license, contribution guidelines, and more.
+Once completed, the application will generate a README.md file in the project directory with all the provided details.

+## Video
+Watch a video demonstration of the project [here](https://drive.google.com/file/d/1PBtb0EigT6bzj-JJCri4EQxZwmDEFhDn/view).

 ## License
 This project is licensed under the ## License